khairihafsham/khairihafsham.github.io/content/post/lamport-timestamp-part-1/content.md

 ]
 ```

-The events are not sorted properly.
+If compared to _Fig.
+1_, the events are not sorted properly.
 There are a couple of reasons for this, but one of them is because our implementation violated DEF 2.
 To fix that, we have to alter our implementation rules a bit.
 Changes are in bold:

-### Updated Implementation Rules (UIR)
+### Updated Implementation Rules
 1. Each process will have its internal logical clock
 2. When an event happens within the process, increment the clock and assign it to the event
-3. When a process wants to send a message to another process, it will create a `Sent` event
+3. When a process wants to send a message to another process, it will create a `sent` event
 4. When a process receives a message from another process, it will:
 	1. **Updates its internal logical clock to `max(message_timestamp, process_timestamp)`**
 	2. **Create a `received` event**